MicrosoftDocs/power-platform/power-platform/guidance/case-studies/global-finance.md

 &mdash;Stef Pieterse, EY Business Process Lead for Finance and Accounting

 PowerMatch also provides the functionality to reapply previously cleared payments.
-The AR team only needs to provide the new invoice numbers and the backend flows take care of the time-consuming task to reverse the existing SAP documents and reapply the payments to the new invoices.
+The AR team only needs to provide the new invoice numbers.
+The back-end flows take care of the time-consuming task of reversing the existing SAP documents and reapplying the payments to the new invoices.

 PowerMatch processes a high volume of payments simultaneously.
 The end-to-end runtime, from the start of data sync to when the payments are automatically matched and cleared in SAP is less than 10 minutes for a batch of 300 payments.